pypa/distlib/docs/tutorial.rst

   two more for each version -- one to get the metadata, and another to get the downloads information).

-* :class:`PyPIJSONLocator`. -- This takes a base URL for the JSON service and will locate packages using PyPI's JSON API.
+* :class:`~distlib.locators.PyPIJSONLocator`. -- This takes a base URL for the JSON service and will locate packages using PyPI's JSON API.
 This locator is case-sensitive.
 For example, searching for ``'flask'`` will throw up no results, but you get the expected results when searching from ``'Flask'``.
 This appears to be a limitation of the underlying JSON API.
 Note that unlike the XML-RPC service, only non-hidden releases will be returned.

-* :class:`SimpleScrapingLocator` -- this takes a base URL for the site to scrape, and locates packages using a similar approach to the ``PackageFinder`` class in ``pip``, or as documented in the ``setuptools`` documentation as the approach used by ``easy_install``.
+* :class:`~distlib.locators.SimpleScrapingLocator` -- this takes a base URL for the site to scrape, and locates packages using a similar approach to the ``PackageFinder`` class in ``pip``, or as documented in the ``setuptools`` documentation as the approach used by ``easy_install``.

-* :class:`DistPathLocator` -- this takes a :class:`DistributionPath` instance
+* :class:`~distlib.locators.DistPathLocator` -- this takes a
-  and locates installed distributions.
+  :class:`~distlib.database.DistributionPath` instance and locates installed distributions.
 This can be used with :class:`AggregatingLocator` to satisfy requirements from installed distributions before looking elsewhere for them.

+..
-* :class:`JSONLocator` -- this uses an improved JSON metadata schema and returns data on all versions of a distribution, including dependencies, using a single network request.
+    * :class:`~distlib.locators.JSONLocator` -- this uses an improved JSON metadata schema and returns data on all versions of a distribution, including dependencies, using a single network request.

-* :class:`AggregatingLocator` -- this takes a list of other aggregators and delegates finding projects to them.
+* :class:`~distlib.locators.AggregatingLocator` -- this takes a list of other
+  aggregators and delegates finding projects to them.
 It can either return the first result found (i.e. from the first aggregator in the list provided which returns a non-empty result), or a merged result from all the aggregators in the list.

 There is a default locator, available at :attr:`distlib.locators.default_locator`.